-To contact a community health service call the Illawarra Shoalhaven Access and Referral Centre (ARC) on 1300 792 755.
-For more information on Community Health Services visit islhd.health.nsw.gov.au/services-clinics/community-health-services
+To contact a community health service (including VeCC) call the Illawarra Shoalhaven Access and Referral Centre (ARC) on 1300 792 755.
+For more information on community health services visit islhd.health.nsw.gov.au/ services-clinics/community-health-services

-Grand Pacific Health also has an Integrated Team Care Aboriginal Service which provides assistance to Aboriginal and Torres Strait Islander people living with one or more chronic conditions.
-Contact Shoalhaven 4448 2203 or Wollongong 4220 7688.
+Grand Pacific Health has an Integrated Team Care Program for people from Aboriginal and Torres Strait Islander background.
+It can help people living with one or more chronic illnesses.
+Contact 1800 879 096 or 4448 2203.

 Grand Pacific Health also provides a number of other community health services.
 Visit gph.org.au for further details.

-You may be able to access Allied Health Services via your general practitioner (GP)

-under a Chronic Disease or Mental Health
+You may be able to access Allied Health Services via your general practitioner (GP) under a Chronic Disease or Mental Health Care Plan.

-Care Plan.

-There is also the Multicultural Health Service who have workers that speak various languages.
-Contact 4221 6770.
+There is also the Multicultural and Refugee Health Service who have workers that speak various languages.
+Visit islhd.health.nsw.gov. au/services-clinics/multicultural-health.

-The Health Care Interpreter Service (HCIS) can provide interpreters for inpatient and outpatient or community appointments.
+The Health Care Interpreter Service (HCIS) can provide interpreters for health appointments.
 The HCIS can be contacted on 1800 247 272.